kreincke/gitty-gitty/FAQ.md

 ## <a id="q003"></a> **Where can I get 'gtgt'?**

 There are two options to get *gtgt*:
-* You can either clone the respective GitHub repository using the command [https://github.com/kreincke/gitty-gitty.git](https://github.com/kreincke/gitty-gitty.git)
+* You can either clone the respective GitHub repository using the command ``git clone [https://github.com/kreincke/gitty-gitty.git](https://github.com/kreincke/gitty-gitty.git)``
 * Or you can download a tarball from [gtgt-release-banch](https://github.com/kreincke/gitty-gitty/tree/releases)

 ## <a id="q004"></a> **How can I install 'gtgt'?**